 Rabbi Cecelia Beyer of Temple Beth AhmYisrael in Springfield told the interfaith group, “It is important that we find those things that unite us under one God.
 It is why events like this are important.”

 Without question, we are witnessing a startling phenomena as the world religions are demonstrating an increasing eagerness to unite together with Rome.
-In spite of the major doctrinal and philosophical differences, eastern paganism, Catholicism, apostate Protestantism, Judaism and Islam are showing a growing readiness to cooperate together and even accept the leadership of Rome in a new movement designed to bring peace and harmony to the world.
+The event took place a the local Catholic parish.
+In spite of the major doctrinal and philosophical differences, eastern paganism, Catholicism, Protestantism, Judaism and Islam are showing a growing readiness to cooperate together and even accept the leadership of Rome in a new movement designed to bring peace and harmony to the world.

 However, prophecy describes a parallel beast that will also be involved in forcing the world to honor the Roman papacy (Revelation 13:15).
 Revelation tells us that as the first beast (Rome) becomes a world-wide force, an “image to the beast” (Revelation 13:14), or a second beast would at this very time come into power to accomplish a work of uniting the world.
 This second power describes the apostate Protestant churches, particularly those in America, that are abandoning their protest and are virtually becoming a reflection and an expression of Catholicism – devoid of any solid Biblical truth.

 Now we are seeing the eastern pagan religions, or spiritualism, uniting into fellowship with these two powers.
 This latter power, spiritualism, is the final component that will breathe a false, unholy spirit or life into this world-wide movement (Revelation 16:14).